1000ship/react-scroll-motion/_readme/update.md

   - `IAnimation` to `Animation`
   - `IStyle` to `Style`
 - `page` props is deprecated.
 This value will be auto-assign, so you don't have to set it.

+## version 0.3.3

+- Added 'use client' on top of `ScrollContainer` for supporting NextJS v13+